-This is the eighth report in the New Zealand Maternity Clinical Indicators series, with a focus on women giving birth and babies born in the 2016 calendar year.
+This is the ninth report in the New Zealand Maternity Clinical Indicators series, with a focus on women giving birth and babies born in the 2017 calendar year.

 Since 2012, DHBs and maternity stakeholders have used national benchmarked data in their local maternity quality and safety programmes to identify areas warranting further investigation.
-Using the data in this report, DHBs and local maternity stakeholders can expand the scope of their investigations and view trends over an eight-year period.
+Using the data in this report, DHBs and local maternity stakeholders can expand the scope of their investigations and view trends over a nine-year period.

 Access the data

-For the first time, a web-based tool is available for you to explore the numbers and rates discussed in the report.
-This includes numbers and rates of each indicator from 2009 to 2016 by ethnic group and DHB of residence, and by facility of birth:
+A web-based tool is available for you to explore the numbers and rates discussed in the report.
+This includes numbers and rates of each indicator from 2009 to 2017 by ethnic group and DHB of residence, and by facility of birth: